-Cell phones are allowed in the ECT suite, but we have very poor cell signal.
+Cell phones are allowed in the ECT suite, but cell signal is poor.
 There is a cordless phone in the recovery room or staff can place a call.
-Additionally we are just below the cafeteria—which does get better signal—and family members who want to wait there can take a pager from the ECT suite and will be paged when the treatment is complete.
+Additionally we are just below the cafeteria—which does get a better signal—and family members who want to wait there can take a pager from the ECT suite and will be paged when the treatment is complete.

 All requests for medical records should be directed to McLean's Health Information Management Department.